 Be sure to submit all necessary documents promptly and correctly in order to receive your budgeting loan as soon as possible.
 Additionally, Contact your local authority regularly and inquire if anything else is needed from you.

 Are budgeting loans still available?

 Yes.
-Budgeting loans are still available and you can apply for it online.
+Budgeting loans are still available and you can apply for them online.
 Crisis Loans are no longer available.
-If you or your partner have more than £1000 in savings you are not eligible for a budgeting loan.
+If you or your partner have more than £1000 in savings you will not be eligible for a budgeting loan.
 There are 4 major factors taken into consideration while assessing your application:

 - Your circumstances

 - Any existing budgeting loan that you owe

 This loan doesn’t count as an income and hence, it will not impact other benefits that you are on.
 You need to provide your national insurance number and other important information in the claim form.
 Usually, it takes around 5-6 weeks for a budgeting loan to be processed.

 What are some other ways to deal with debts?

 If you are knee-deep in debt and you do not have an idea of the total amount that you owe, it’s best if you contact free debt advice services like Money Advice Service.
 They will be able to help you get through this situation.
 They may ask you how much you owe, about your assets and your income.